Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 Lawyers also need to consider their ethical responsibilities on social media.
 While attorney advertising rules don't change as often as social media platforms, it does happen sometimes.

-Make sure that the marketing material that you put out into the world complies with your bar association's rules.
+Make sure that the marketing material that you put out into the world complies with your bar association's rules and steers clear of potential ethics violations.
 Some states have very strict rules on what they consider advertising.
 Knowing what those rules are ensures that your marketing efforts are both effective and ethical.

 Create a Social Media Workflow that Works for You